oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/next-steps-for-more-details/next-steps-for-more-details.md

-# Interactive Analytics and Troubleshooting
+# Next Steps for more Insights

 ## Introduction